Three X Sisters: Broadway styles changed

 After their radio success in 1937, the trio started to record demo records with a variety of musicians.
-It might be considered the Pearl B. Santos All Star Band, during 1938 at the Columbia Recording Studio's.
-Although, a year or so later, Pearl had some members of the Dorsey Brothers Orchestra, and others in her band with Mary Small.
-It truly was a mystery band.
-Popular as ever in 1938, headliners at the Big Vaudeville houses at the Palace in NYC, Chicago Theater, Stanley in Philadelphia, and Buffalo, NY.
-After all of that, they left us with one WNEW radio recording of "Why'd You Make Me?"
+Popular as ever in 1938, Pearl B. Santos had assembeled her own All Star Band, and recorded at the Columbia Recording Studio's (the unannounced bankruptcy laden company before company sale).
+It left the Three X Sisters with no radio or recording contract.
+Pearl had musical connection's of this era, with some band members of the Dorsey Brothers, Harry Salter, Bill Wirges, and Ernie Watson Orchestra's.
+After all of that, they left us with one WNEW radio recording of "Why'd You Make Me?" with Pearl at the piano.
 Pearl's songwriting authorship, and piano melodies (which had been heard on some radio programs for many years) had now peeked to their new medium.
-As well as, some public appearances with Henry Armetta and the Three Stooges.
+The X Sisters had some public appearances with Henry Armetta and the Three Stooges.
 And continued with Fleisher Paramount Studio performances.
 In 1939, the Three X Sisters teamed up with such musical act's, in March with Rita Rio in a "new Swing Review", Gerald Griffin with a collaborative song "Jive Rumba", and by the end of the year, again with Mary Small.
+After 1940, Pearl's band, with Mary Small, the vocalist, read and practiced Pearl's new original song compositions.
+It truly was a mystery band that Pearl had assembeled.
+A 1990's interview with Patty, of the newly popular Andrews Sisters, described the "Three X Sisters were Early Jazz," (she mentioned to Pearl's grandson, Glenn Santos).
+The idea's of the late 1937 Swing Era new recording style's had become a more modern notion for the audience.

 On September 29, 1940, over the NBC (Blue Network), Graham McNamee, on Behind the Mike, described to the Radio City Music Hall studio audience how "radio's most popular harmony trio" had discovered the singing talents of Mary Small.
 Pearl, Vi, and Jessie talk with Graham and Ed Wolf about Mary's wonderful voice.
 A Three X Sisters reunion took place January 26, 1941 on NBC radio with Graham McNamee on his Behind the Mike program (this can be listened to online), where it reintroduced their harmony singing.
-The group also introduced on this program an English version of the Latin-style song "Frenesi", which was their last recorded radio song appearance.
-In 1940, Pearl's written composition and Mary's singing collaborated on a '78 recorded demo of 'Smile American Smile.'
+The group also introduced on this program an English version of the Latin-style song "Frenesi", conducted by Ernie Watson and his NBC Orchestra, which was their last recorded radio song appearance; they sang there again on January 31.
+In 1940, Pearl's written composition and Mary's vocals had collaborated on a '78 recorded demo of 'Smile American Smile.'
 In March 1941, the song was featured on the Morely's "On Page Two" script programs on local Brooklyn, New York WBBC and WEVD stations.
 Jessie also joined the cast of The 'Oneill's radio show, as Ginger Raymond.